MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-credit-card-integration.md

 2. Select **Filter** and provide information to identify the records to include.
 3. Select **OK** to delete the records.

+## Options to store credit card numbers

+We currently offer 3 options for storing credit card numbers in the system under "Expense Management Parameters".
+1. Prevent card number entry :  The credit card nubmers are not stored.
+2. Hash card numbers (store last 4 digits) : The last 4 digits of the user's credit card are stored in an encrypted form.
+3. Store card numbers :  Choosing this option implies that the credit card numbers will be stored in an unencrypted format.
+This option is not PCI DSS compliant , and organization admins should choose betwen options 1 and 2 if they would like to stay in compliance with PCI DSS regulations.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]